explorable-viz/esop2025/author-response/popl2025/response.md

 # List of Proposed Changes

-We will implement all the minor corrections provided, and in addition propose the following more significant improvements to the paper.
+We will implement all the minor corrections provided, and in addition propose the following improvements to the paper.

 ### Sections 1 and 2 (Intro/Overview)